-Objective 2020 Priorities Key Performance Indicator

-Operate an Deliver the remainder of the Implementation of the recommendations

-efficient recommendations arising from a identified.

-licensing 2018 Audit of our Licensing

-system processes in order to ensure the

-most efficient Licensing system.

-Work closely with the IAA and Develop guidelines and enforcement process

-the relevant stakeholders in for non-compliance

-relation to how the

-implementing rules for the safe

-provision of groundhandling

-services under the new EASA

-Regulation will align with the

-with the existing CAR Approval

-process in place.

-Continue to work with airports Delivery of items identified to ensure

-to develop a more robust appropriate enforcement compliance with the

-regulatory framework to support Rules of Conduct.

-groundhandler compliance with

-Rules of Conduct.

-Continue to engage with licence Continuation of compliance with licensing

-holders and stakeholders in the requirements by licence holders.

-context of licensing and approval

-implications as a result of Brexit.

-Strengthen arrangements with Enter into cooperation agreements with

-European colleagues to underpin relevant parties.

-air carrier monitoring
+Objective 2020 Priorities Key Performance Indicator Operate an efficient licensing system Deliver the remainder of the recommendations arising from a 2018 Audit of our Licensing processes in order to ensure the most efficient Licensing system.
+Work closely with the IAA and the relevant stakeholders in relation to how the Implementation of the recommendations identified.
+Develop guidelines and enforcement process for non-compliance implementing rules for the safe provision of groundhandling services under the new EASA Regulation will align with the with the existing CAR Approval process in place.
+Continue to work with airports to develop a more robust regulatory framework to support groundhandler compliance with Rules of Conduct.
+Delivery of items identified to ensure appropriate enforcement compliance with the Rules of Conduct.
+Continue to engage with licence holders and stakeholders in the context of licensing and approval implications as a result of Brexit.
+Continuation of compliance with licensing requirements by licence holders.
+Strengthen arrangements with European colleagues to underpin air carrier monitoring Enter into cooperation agreements with relevant parties.